teresa-m/training-material/topics/community/tutorials/community-lab/tutorial.md

 >
 > 1. Go to the [Galaxy Codex repo](https://github.com/galaxyproject/galaxy_codex)
 > 2. Go to the file `.github/workflows/populate_labs.yaml`
-> 3. On the right, click on the pen to "dit this file"
+> 3. On the right, click on the pen to "Edit this file"
 > 4. Duplicate section called "Populate biodiversity Lab"
 >
 >    For example: